wuxxin/machine-bootstrap/README.md

     + partitions for ondisk zfs log (zil) and ondisk zfs cache (l2arc)
     + saltstack run at devop phase with states from salt-shared (eg. desktop)
     + git & git-crypt repository setup to store machine configuration inside a git repository and encrypt all sensitive data with git-crypt
+    + build a preconfigured bootstrap-0 livesystem image for physical bootstrap
+        + execute `./bootstrap-machine/bootstrap.sh create-liveimage` to build image
+        + copy `run/liveimage/bootstrap-0-liveimage.iso` to usbstick
 + working on/planned
     + autorotating encrypted incremental snapshot backup to thirdparty storage with zfs and restic
     + desaster recovery from backup storage to new machine
     + recovery scripts to replace a faulty disk, to invalidate a disk

-installation on target is done in 4 steps:
+installation is done in 4 steps:

-+ 1 partition disk, recovery install to /boot, reboot into recovery
++ 1 initial live system: partition disk, recovery install to /boot, reboot into recovery
-+ 2 base installation, frankenstein, create zpool, debootstrap, configure system
++ 2 recovery live system: build patches, create zpool, debootstrap, configure system, chroot into target
-+ 3 chroot inside base installation, configure system, reboot into target
++ 3 chroot target: configure system, kernel, initrd, install standard software, reboot into target
-+ 4 saltstack run on installed target system
++ 4 target system: install and run saltstack on target system

 example configurations: